sosy-lab/cpachecker/doc/Benchmark.md

   and CPAchecker will be killed if it needs more memory.

-Additionally, it is important to specify the amount of memory that Java uses for its own heap with the `-heap` command-line parameter.
+Additionally, it is important to specify the amount of memory that Java uses for its own heap with the `--heap` command-line parameter.
 This value needs to be lower than the external limit.
 Setting it too low will hurt the performance due to increased garbage collection and provoke `OutOfMemoryError`,